-- Discard without tasting any food that comes in a can or jar that is bulging, leaking, cracked or damaged at the seam. - Discard any items past the expiration date. - Make sure food storage areas remain reasonably clean, without insect or rodent contamination. - If you have home-canned foods, review the processing procedure and conditions to be sure it was appropriate for the type of food.
+- Discard without tasting any food that comes in a can or jar that is bulging, leaking, cracked or damaged at the seam. - · Discard any items past the expiration date. - Make sure food storage areas remain reasonably clean, without insect or rodent contamination. - Review the processing procedure and conditions of any home-canned foods to ensure they were appropriate for the type of food.
 If you're unsure about any item, discard it.